kwilteam/docs/docs/faq.md

 There is not currently a Kwil token, and the team does not have plans to release a token in the near term.
 All payment for Kwil is done through a Testnet token.

-## Why I am getting an "Account Not Found" error in the example?
+## Why I am getting an "Account Not Found" error?

 Usually, an "Account Not Found" error means that the network has not detected that you have deposited any funds.
 Ensure that you have claimed **and deposited** testnet tokens from the [faucet](<https://faucet.kwil.com>).

+**It can take up to 3 minutes for the Kwil network to recognize funds deposited from Ethereum.**

 ## Can I run a Kwil node?